The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Spectroscopic data analyses

 \subsubsection{Two-Keplerian model}

-As an additional test on the presence of short-period companions in the system, we run an MCMC 2-Keplerian model, with wide priors for the second Keplerian period, $P_c \in \mathcal{U}$(1.5,100) d (model not shown).
-The MCMC did not converge to any significant periodicity, and the 2-Keplerian model is statistically disfavoured with respect to the 1-Keplerian one ($\Delta\text{BIC} = +5$).
+As an additional test on the presence of short-period companions in the system, we run an MCMC two-Keplerian model, with wide priors for the second Keplerian period, $P_c \in \mathcal{U}$(1.5,100) d (model not shown).
+The MCMC did not converge to any significant periodicity, and the two-Keplerian model is statistically disfavoured with respect to the one-Keplerian one ($\Delta\text{BIC} = +5$).